 In Italy, the national competition “Gara nazionale di programmazione della Macchina di Turing” takes place every year since 1996, engaging hundreds of high school students involved in computational thinking using Turing Machines.

 Despite their simplicity, Turing machines possess the same computing expressivity of any modern computer when it comes to compute mathematical functions.
 Logical thinking and the ability to define algorithms using the simple simulator syntax are required to address the competition problems.

 Who can participate

-Terms of participation
+Terms of participation (International Contest)

 Formal applications will be requested after confirmation of participation.

-The winners of the “Turing machine programming International Contest” will be awarded a scholarship of different cash amounts to the first, second and third prize.
+The winners of the “Turing machine programming International Contest” will be awarded a monetary prize of different cash amounts to be shared equally between the two members of the teams: